-In order to get the filters showing on your website we need to do follow these steps:
+In order to get the filters showing on your website we need to follow these steps, there is also a video guide at the bottom of this page.

-Firstly, make sure the app is installed on your theme.
+Firstly, make sure you have installed the app on your theme.

-The filter menu is separated by groups, such as color, price, type, material and size.
+The Filter Menu is separated by groups.
+Each group should contain filters for specific product data such as color, price, product type, vendor/brand, or size.

 There are also helpers in the tabs along the top for creating groups based on price, type, brand/vendor, variant options (size, color, material, etc.) and tag prefix.
 These are very helpful so we recommend trying them out to start with, as they skip all of the following steps and automate most of the process of setting up a group.

-Step 2 - Choose the type of filters you want to use in the new group
+Step 2: Choose the type of filters you want to create

 A quick explanation for each type of filter: